Committing At Least One Line Each Day for Five Years

 FYI: Pandoc, the tool used for text conversion, can also be used to produce slide shows.

-Besides all these changes in regards to the local software I use, it also helped the cause to adjust the server-side software I relied on.
+Besides all these changes in regard to the local software I use, it also helped the cause to adjust the server-side software I relied on.
 Getting rid of Ghost as a publishing platform for this site and moving towards a statically generated Hugo site, that is purely plain-text Markdown files at its core, had made a big impact on my workflow.
 Not only did the setup simplify the hosting environment and hence leave me with more time on my hands to do actual work, but it also immensely helped with streamlining the publishing flow, which not only consists of the actual writing, but also photography (for at least the covers) and post-processing, and sometimes proof-reading.

 As for more professional/business-related things, I moved away from time-tracking software like Toggl and Tyme, and instead built my own tool that I could easily integrate into Git, as well as custom-built invoicing software, to have a smooth process for converting time tracker entries into PDF invoices.
 For accounting, I dived into plain text accounting and started using the Ledger format, which is widely supported by various tools and editors.